 But if it’s just you and another seasoned pilot doing Continuation Training (CT), then it could be as short as 20-30 minutes.

-Step (Walk for you Navy types)/Start/Taxi/Takeoff: 45 minutes to an hour.
+Forty-five minutes to an hour.
 You didn’t think we just hopped in the jet and took off, did you?

-Actual Sortie: 1.0 – 1.8 hours.
+The actual sortie lasts one to nearly two hours.
 This is the fun part, but it’s still missionized.
 You’re not just goofing off.

 We fly with specific training objectives in mind based on the mission we’re flying.
 For dogfighting, we’ll do specific set-ups to practice various phases (offensive, defensive, or neutral).
 For Close Air Support, we’ll go out and work with Joint Terminal Attack Controllers in specific scenarios.

-Even in those 1 v 0 / AHC rides where we go out alone, we’re practicing specific maneuvers to get used to pulling G’s and maneuvering the jet to regain confidence before flying BFM.
+Even in those 1v0/AHC rides where we go out alone, we’re practicing specific maneuvers to get used to pulling G’s and maneuvering the jet to regain confidence before flying BFM.

-When the mission is complete, we’ll either do one full stop landing (standard) or practice approaches / flameout landings (F-16) or other pattern-related training activities.
+When the mission is complete, we’ll either do one full stop landing (standard) or practice approaches/flameout landings (F-16), or other pattern-related training activities.

 This time can vary depending on how many write-ups the jet has or how long it takes to download the maintenance data cartridge (the Hornet has a “brick” that records maintenance information).